Wonderful service from start to finish.

 Update Your Anti-Harassment Policies

-Review and update your workplace policies to clearly reflect the latest changes in sexual harassment laws.
+Ensure that you have anti-harassment and diversity and inclusion policies in place and that these are reviewed at least annually.
 Ensure your anti-harassment policies explicitly cover sexual harassment and third-party harassment, and outline how complaints involving non-employees will be handled.

-Make sure policies are easily accessible to all employees and contractors.
-Regularly remind staff of the procedures in place to report harassment.
+Make sure these policies are easily accessible to all employees and contractors.
+Regularly remind staff that your business has a zero tolerance policy regarding harassment and of the procedures in place to report harassment.

 Conduct Risk Assessments

 Conduct regular risk assessments to identify areas where harassment could occur.
-For instance, assess whether employees regularly interact with third parties, and evaluate how much control you have over those interactions.
+For instance, employees may be more at risk of harassment where they work alone, work with minimal supervision, or regularly interact with third parties.
 Use this analysis to implement risk mitigation strategies, such as enhanced supervision or training.

 Implement Training Programs